clearlinux/clear-linux-documentation/source/network_boot.rst

     grubx64.
    }

-   # Private subnet, in case you are able to run your own network wide DHCP service.
+   # private network, in case you are able to run your own network wide DHCP service.
    # Works when the machine you are network booting has two network interfaces,
    # one connected to the private PXE boot network and the other connected to an external
    # network.